simdipo/Darey.io_devops/Linux_Project1/Linux.md

 The tail command displays the last ten lines of a file.
 It allows users to check whether a file has new data or to read error messages.

 ![tail directory](Linux_Images/tail.png)
+### 19. diff command:
+Short for difference, the diff command compares two contents of a file line by line.
+After analyzing them, it will display the parts that do not match.

+### 20. tar command:
+The tar command archives multiple files into a TAR file - a common Linux format similar to ZIP, with optional compression.

+## Introduction to Linux and Basic Commands
+Linux is a family of open-source Unix operating systems based on the Linux Kernel.
+They include Ubuntu, Fedora, Debian, openSUSE, and Red Hat.
+Using Linux to manage a Virtual Private Server (VPS) is common practice. vOps-sec...
+When operating Linux, you need to use a shell - a program that gives you access to the operating system's services.
+Most Linux distributions use a graphical user interface (GUI), making them beginner-friendly. vOps sec...
+However, we recommend utilizing the command-line interface (CLI) because it's quicker and offers more control.
+Tasks that require multiple steps on the GUI can be done in a matter of seconds by entering commands into the CLI. vOps-sec...
+So if you want to use Linux, learning the common utilities or commands will go a long way.

+## What Is a Linux Command?
+A Linux command is a program or utility that runs on the CLI - a console that interacts with the system via texts and processes.
+It's.similar to the Command Prompt application in Windows. ux Course
+Linux commands are executed on Terminal by pressing Enter at the end of the line.
+You can run commands to perform various tasks, from package installation to user management and file manipulation.

+## File Permissions and Ownership
+### 21. chmod command:
+chmod is a common command that modifies a file or directory's read, write, and execute permissions.
+In Linux, each file is associated with three user classes - owner, group member, and others.

+### 22. chown command:
+The chown command lets you change the ownership of a file, directory, or symbolic link to a specified username.

+#### 23. jobs command:
+A job is a process that the shell starts.
+The jobs command will display all the running processes along with their statuses.
+Remember that this command is only available in csh, bash, tcsh, and ksh shells.

+### 24. kill command:
+Use the kill command to terminate an unresponsive program manually.
+It will signal misbehaving applications and instruct them to close their processes.

+### 25.ping command:
+The ping command is one of the most used basic Linux commands for checking whether a network or a server is reachable.
+In addition, it is used to troubleshoot various connectivity issues.

+### 26. wget command:
+The Linux command line lets you download files from the internet using the wget command.
+It works in the background without hindering other running processes.

+### 27. uname command:
+The uname or unix name.command will print detailed information about your Linux system and hardware.

+### 29.history command:
+With history, the system will list up to 500 previously executed commands, allowing you to reuse them without re- entering.
+Keep in mind that only users with sudo privileges can execute this command.
+How this utility runs also depends on which Linux shell you use

+### 30. man command:
+The man command provides a user manuald of any commands or utilitigs.

+### 31. echo command:
+The echo command is a built-in utility that displays a line of text or string using thé standard output.

+### 32. zip, unzip commands:
+Use the zip command to compress your files into a ZIP file, a universal format commonly used on Linux.
+It can automatically choose the best compression ratio.

+### 33. hostname command:
+Run the hostname command to know the system's hostname.
+You can execute it with or without an option.

+### 34. useradd, userdel commands:
+Linux is a multi-user system, meaning more than one'person can use it simultaneously. useradd is used to create account, while the passwd command allows you to add a password.
+Only those with root privileges or sudo can useradd command.

+### 35. apt-get command:
+apt-get is a command line tool for handling Advanced Package Tool (APT) libraries in Linux.
+It lets you retrieve information and bundles from authenticated sources to manage, update, remove, and install software and its dependencies.
+Running the apt-get command requires you

+### 36. nano, vi, jed commands:
+Linux allows users to edit and manage files via a text editor, such as hano, Vi, or jed. nano and vid come with the opera system, while jed has to be installed.
+The nano command denotes keywords and can work with most languages.
+To use it, enter the following

+### 37. alias, unalias commands:
+alias allows you to create a shortcut with the same functionality as a command, file name, or text.
+When exe instructs the shellto replace one string with another.

+### 38. su command:
+The switch user or su command allows you to run a program as a different user.
+It changes the administrative ac the current log-in session.
+This command is especially beneficial for accessing the system through SSH or using t display manager when the root user is unavailable

+### 39. htop command:
+The htop command is an inter active program that monitors system resources and server processes in real time.
+It available on most Linux distributions, and you can install it using the default package manager.

+### 40. ps command:
+The process status or ps command produces a snapshot of all running processes in your system.